rtek1000/W1209-firmware-modified/README.md

 - - - cd stm8flash
 - - - make
 - - - sudo make install
 - - Note: If you have errors in the code, when executing the make command, messages referring to the files and lines appear, similar to the warnings of the Arduino IDE.
+You can use different terminal windows (command-line shell) for compiling (make) and uploading (stm8flash).

 - Upload tool:
 - - STlink V2